 - Share the imported workflow with a project.

-- Select the project that includes the users who should be able to deploy the workflows.
+- In the Scope list, select the project that includes the users who should be able to deploy the workflows.

-- Click Add Items and then select one or more workflows to share with the project members.
+- In the Content sharing section, click Add Items and then select one or more workflows to share with the project members.

-You can select all the items imported from a content source or you can expand the source trees and select individual items.
+You can select all the items imported from a content source or you can select individual items.
+To select only particular workflows, select All Content in the Content Sources drop-down menu.

 - Verify that the workflow is available in the catalog to members of the selected project.

-- Click Catalog, locate the imported workflow, and review the projects to ensure that the project you configured is included.
+- On the Catalog page, locate the imported workflow, and review the projects to ensure that the project you configured is included.

 - Click Request and provide any required information.